DualBrain/gotBASIC/README.md

 Although the following aren't BASIC in the classical sense, many of these have languages that are clearly inspired by (or at the very least, clearly share similarities with) BASIC (credited or not).

+- [Mini Micro fantasy computer](https://miniscript.org/MiniMicro/#about): A neo-retro virtual computer for learning to code, play some games and join a friendly, enthusiastic community of hobbyists. ([MiniScript Quick Reference](https://miniscript.org/files/MiniScript-QuickRef.pdf))
 - [Easylang](https://easylang.online/): Easy online programming language and development environment for teach and learning programming.
 - [microStudio](https://microstudio.dev/projects/): Create games, learn programming, play, share, prototype and jam!
 - [Sonic Pi](https://sonic-pi.net/): A code-based music creation and performance tool.